Kanchan (actress)

-Kanchan is a former Indian actress and model.
+Kanchan (born 17 April 1970) is a former Indian actress and model.
 She has appeared in Hindi, Telugu, and Malayalam films, primarily in the 1990s.

 Career

-Kanchan acted in several films, including the Salman Khan super hit, Sanam Bewafa (1991).
+Kanchan acted in several films, including Sanam Bewafa (1991).
 She was then seen with Mohanlal in Gandharvam (1993) and worked alongside Ajith Kumar's debut film Prema Pustakam.
-Her appearance in many Hindi films did not help her career much.

-Kanchan's hit movies are Sanam Bewafa and Gandharvam.
-She co-starred with Akshay Kumar in Amanaat.
-She also starred in Coolie No.1 opposite Govinda, Karisma Kapoor and Harish Kumar.
+Kanchan's films include Gandharvam, Amaanat, and Coolie No.1.